bitnami/containers/bitnami/victoriametrics-vminsert/README.md

-# Bitnami package for VictoriaMetrics Insert
+# Bitnami Secure Image for VictoriaMetrics Insert

 ## What is VictoriaMetrics Insert?